chromium/subspace/PRINCIPLES.md

    be packed into the tail padding, if it exists and is usable by the compiler implementation.
 1. Bounds are always checked unless you explicitly ask for them to not be.
-1. Lifetimes are always checked unless you explicitly ask for them to not be.
 1. Small headers.
 C++ compilation speed is proportional to the amount of input.
     * We will split types into separate headers as much as possible.
     * We may provide headers which group together smaller headers for simplicity